FutureDark921/Product_Sales_Analysis/README.md

 ## Business Questions
 1.Which product categories generate the highest revenue?

 2.Which categories are the most profitable?

 3.What are the monthly sales trends?

 4.Which region contributes the highest profit?

 5.Which products generate the most revenue?

 6.What recommendations can improve future sales performance?

 ## Insights
--Electronics generated the highest overall revenue.
+- Electronics generated the highest overall revenue.

--Home & Furniture produced strong sales performance and significant profitability.
+- Home & Furniture produced strong sales performance and significant profitability.

--Accessories contributed the smallest share of revenue.
+- Accessories contributed the smallest share of revenue.

--Home & Furniture is the most profitable category.
+- Home & Furniture is the most profitable category.

--Electronics generates the most revenue but not the highest profit.
+- Electronics generates the most revenue but not the highest profit.

--Profitability varies significantly between categories.
+- Profitability varies significantly between categories.

 - November generated the highest revenue.

--Sales increased substantially during the holiday season.
+- Sales increased substantially during the holiday season.

--October through December represent the strongest sales period.
+- October through December represent the strongest sales period.

--East Region generated the highest profit.
+- East Region generated the highest profit.

--South Region recorded the lowest profitability.
+- South Region recorded the lowest profitability.

--Regional differences may indicate varying customer demand and market opportunities.
+- Regional differences may indicate varying customer demand and market opportunities.

 ## Top Revenue-Generating Products